Assessment, Success Criteria, Looking Forward

 John Hattie (2012) explains that inviting students to co-construct success criteria deepens the learning process and a student’s ability to predict their success.
 Learning becomes more visible, he adds, when we allow ourselves to view learning through the eyes of the students.
 Here is an example of a teacher inviting her students to generate success criteria for an art lesson, and here are other ideas for co-constructing success criteria with your students.

 Why Success Criteria Work

-The right amount of challenge supports the drive for further development (check out yerkes dodson law of arousal, goldilocks principle, zone of proximal development), and success criteria can augment a disposition open to greater challenge, cultivating a strengthened desire for mastery (Frey, et al., 2018, p.
+The right amount of challenge supports the drive for further development (check out Yerkes Dodson's law of arousal, goldilocks principle, zone of proximal development), and success criteria can augment a disposition open to a greater challenge, cultivating a strengthened desire for mastery (Frey, et al., 2018, p.
 66).

 Using Success Criteria to Judge One’s Own Progress

 We do not want to share success criteria only once, never giving students the opportunity to consider their progress toward each criterion.
 This would undermine the seemingly magical powers of dissonance.
 Here is a sharable rubric for teacher and student to reflect together on criterion progress; please feel free to change the measures in the rubric to be most helpful for your grade and content.